Skip to main content Skip to footer

 slices - crystallized

-small cubes - crystallized
+small pieces - crystallized

-medium cubes - crystallized
+medium pieces - crystallized

 Crystallized ginger root is tender and sweet with a spicy bite.
 It is made by peeling and slicing fresh ginger and boiling it until softened.
 The pliable ginger is then candied with sugar and continued cooking.
 It is finished when the ginger is a translucent pale yellow and the water is evaporated.